 Meal payments are due 30 days from the invoice date.
-Since our meal service director prepares for a set number of people each day, partial meal payments are not allowed.
+Since IWS prepares for a set number of people each day, partial meal payments are not allowed.
 However, in special cases (such as early departing flights) and with adequate advanced notice, arrangements may be made for a meal to be carried out.
 Payments may also be made online.